matrix-org/synapse/docs/workers.md

 This "stub" presence handler will pass through `GET` request but make the `PUT` effectively a no-op.

-It will proxy not cached requests to the main synapse instance.
+It will proxy uncached requests to the main synapse instance.
 It must therefore be configured with the location of the main instance, via the `worker_main_http_uri` setting in the `frontend_proxy` worker configuration file.
 For example: